 Anarchism, Calalan Nationalism and the Blue Period

-Catalan nationalism was at its peak when thirteen-year old Picasso moved with his family to the capital of the ancient province of Catalonia.
-Absorbed in Anarchist daily newspapers, periodicals and art journals while frequenting Els Quatre Gats, Picasso's drawings and paintings inspired by Isidre Nonell of the oppressed were first published in Joventut.
+Catalan nationalism was at its peak when fourteen-year old Picasso moved with his family to the capital of the ancient province of Catalonia in 1895.
+Initially trained by his father, the painter and art teacher, Don José Ruiz y Blasco, at sixteen Picasso was enrolled at the Fernando Academy of Fine Art in Madrid but spent more time at The Prado studying Goya before returning to Barcelona in 1898.
+Absorbed in Anarchist daily newspapers, periodicals and art journals while frequenting Els Quatre Gats, Picasso's drawings and paintings of the oppressed, inspired by Isidre Nonell, were first published in Joventut.
 Consistent with Peter Kropotkin's "propaganda of the deed", he pictured social inequalities.
-Far from this concern abating on moving to Paris, Picasso's Blue period was filled with the blind, emaciated beggars, alcoholics and other outcasts of Montmartre in what his friend Jaime Sarbartés calls "a testimony of conscience".
-During the "golden age of venereal peril", far from shying away from such polemical issues as syphilis, Picasso negotiated with Saint-Lazare Prison Hospital to canvas its afflicted prostitutes and their babies that would be, following Albert Fournier's thesis, heredo-syphilitic.
+Far from this concern abating on moving to Paris, it intensified.

+To visit the 1900 Exposition Universelle where one of his paintings was being displayed, Picasso set off for Paris with his close friend Carles Casagemas.
+Bowled over by the "modern art centre", Picasso settled there in 1901, devoured Toulouse-Lautrec and Van Gogh and had his debut exhibition with Ambroise Vollard.
+After the suicide of Casagemos, Picasso's joy turned to grief, his art appearing shrouded in melancholy.
+Filled with the blind, emaciated beggars, alcoholics, madmen and other outcasts of Montmartre enveloped by a mournful azure light, Picasso's Blue Period was what his friend Jaime Sarbartés calls "a testimony of conscience".
+During this "golden age of venereal peril", far from shying away from such polemical issues as the venereal disease of syphilis, suffered by Casagemos, Picasso negotiated with Saint-Lazare Prison Hospital to canvas its afflicted prostitutes and their babies that would be, following Albert Fournier's thesis, heredo-syphilitic.

 Rose Period, Tribal Art and Les Demoiselles d'Avignon

-During his Rose period whilst capturing the "mutualism" amongst those who performed on the social margins, particularly in the circus, Picasso visited France's tribal collections at the Trocadéro and was bowled over.
-Drawing upon the art language of African indigenous people, he began to depict in geometricized facets the prostitutes from France's North African colonies and the Congo employed in French brothels and contaminated with syphilis.
-(Figure 1) Illuminating why France's "civilizing mission" became better known as the "syphilizing mission" in Les Demoiselles d'Avignon, André Salmon recalls that "it froze them to the spot with fear" while Georges Braque likened it to drinking petrol and eating a flaming fuse; i.e. an anarchist bomb.
+During his Rose period starting in 1905, whilst capturing the "mutualism" amongst those who performed on the social margins, particularly in the circus, Picasso visited France's tribal collections at the Trocadéro and was bowled over.
+Drawing upon the art language of African indigenous people, he began to depict in geometricised facets the prostitutes from France's North African colonies and the Congo employed in French brothels and contaminated with syphilis.
+(Les Demoiselles d'Avignon, June-July 1907) Illuminating why France's "civilizing mission" became better known as the "syphilizing mission" in Les Demoiselles d'Avignon, André Salmon recalls that "it froze them to the spot with fear" while Georges Braque likened it to drinking petrol and eating a flaming fuse; i.e. an anarchist bomb.

 The Fourth Dimension, Cubism and Collage